teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 ---

 # Experiments, Results, and Discussion of Results
-In this work, we hope to provide a more general evaluation of how synthetic images influence classification, and to do so we are going to answer not only the primary hypothesis but also the secondary research questions.
-In the first part of this session we discuss the experimental details to generate the synthetic images and in the second part of this session we discuss the main and secondary research questions this work aims to answer
+Our aim in this work is to offer a comprehensive understanding of how synthetic images influence classification.
+For that reason, we examine both our main hypothesis and the related secondary questions.
+This session is divided into two main components.
+The first describes the experimental process behind generating synthetic hyperspectral images, and the second examines the main and secondary research questions that this work aims to answer.

 ### Generative Model Training

+#### Data Augmentations During Generative Model Training
+During the model training phase, the cropped hyperspectral images undergo a series of augmentations using the `albumentations` library.
+These augmentations are vital for addressing data scarcity and improving the model's generalization capabilities.
+The applied augmentations include:
+* **ShiftScaleRotate:** Randomly shifts, scales, and rotates the image.
+* **RandomCrop:** Takes a random crop from the image.
+* **VerticalFlip:** Flips the image vertically.
+* **HorizontalFlip:** Flips the image horizontally.
+After the augmentations are applied, the images undergo a final transformation to standardize their size and shape for model input:
+* **SmallestMaxSize:** The image is resized such that its smallest dimension matches a predefined target size (e.g., 224 pixels).
+* **CenterCrop:** A center crop is then applied to make the image perfectly square (e.g., 224x224 pixels) and of the appropriate dimensions for the input layer of the neural network model.
+Additionally, each channel of the hyperspectral images is normalized using min-max normalization based on pre-calculated global minimum and maximum values for each channel across the entire dataset.
+This normalization ensures that the pixel values for each channel are scaled to a consistent range, typically between 0 and 1, which is crucial for stable and efficient training of the neural network models.

 #### SHS GAN
 The SHS-GAN experiment was initially used to synthesize 64×64 hyperspectral images of melanoma.
 The main goal was to reproduce and understand the implementation described in the reference paper, which proposed several techniques for handling hyperspectral data.